Creating and duplicating projects

 Go to your Projects section.

-Click the New project button in the top left.
+Click the New project button to the top left.

 Assign a Client from the drop-down menu, or create a new client.